MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/logging-on-user-account-fails.md

 - NT AUTHORITY\This Organization (S-1-5-15) if the domain controller is running Windows Server 2003

 > [!NOTE]
 > If the **Safe Mode** startup option is used, the Active Directory Users and Computers snap-in user interface (UI) is not available.
-In Windows Server 2003, the administrator may alternatively log on by selecting the **Safe Mode** with Networking startup option; in this mode, the Active Directory Users and Computers snap-in UI is available.
+In Windows Server, the administrator may alternatively log on by selecting the **Safe Mode** with Networking startup option; in this mode, the Active Directory Users and Computers snap-in UI is available.

 After an administrator has logged on by selecting one of the safe mode startup options and by using the credentials of the Administrator account, the administrator must then identify and modify the membership of the security groups that caused the denial of logon service.